SeatizenDOI/plancha-workflow/README.md

 ## License

 This framework is distributed under the wtfpl license.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.